 - In the Cluster Configuration dialog box, set the parameters required to create a cluster.
 For a description of a parameter, hover the mouse cursor over the corresponding text box.

 - Click Create.

-- In the Configure cluster instance dialog box, make sure that the Enable cluster instance check box is selected.
+- In the Configure cluster instance dialog box, select the Enable cluster instance check box.